Guillaume Côté: Choreographic work

 Guillaume Côté was appointed Choreographic Associate of the National Ballet in 2013.
 He had choreographed a number of one-act ballets for the company.
 He won the Audience Choice Award at the Erik Bruhn Prize for Enkeli, and received the third prize at Ballet Society Hanover's 25th International Competition for #24.

 His first full-length work, Le Petit Prince, based on the novella of the same name, premiered in 2016.
 He collaborated with set designer Michael Levine and composer Kevin Lau, and consulted Antoine de Saint-Exupéry authority Adam Gopnik.
 The ballet had a cast of 27 dancers and Côté created different ways of moving for each character while making sure the overall production was coherent.

 His second full-length work, Frame by Frame (2018), was a multimedia work directed by Robert Lepage.
 Co-produced by The National Ballet of Canada, The National Film Board of Canada and Lepage's company, Ex Machina, It celebrated animator and filmmaker Norman McLaren by interweaving classical ballet and film animation in a multimedia experience.
 "Frame by Frame Leaves Minds Reeling in Amazement" (The Dance Current).
 Côté and Lepage "reimagined" their groundbreaking multimedia ballet before it was reprised in 2023.
 In the Toronto Star, Michael Crabb wrote: "Frame by Frame is arguably the National Ballet's most ambitious production to date.
 With its mashing of dance, storytelling, film and hi-tech visual effects, the audience was wildly enthusiastic.
 There is never a dull moment.
 It's quirky, full of action, visually riveting and often quite funny."

 Intent on showcasing dance in a different light in order to reach out to a wider audience, Côté choreographed and starred in short film Lost in Motion, and choreographed its sequel, Lost in Motion II, in which Heather Ogden danced on Leonard Cohen's Avalanche.
 Côté also choreographed for Olympic-winning ice dancing duo Tessa Virtue and Scott Moir that was performed during their farewell tour with "Rock the Rink".

 Informed by his classical ballet vocabulary, Guillaume Côté's choreography contours space with resonant geometries and fervent human connections.
-Contemporary lines and forms with a sleek edge and refined athleticism give his work a profound vitality.
+His choreography emphasizes contemporary forms and refined athleticism.